kailermai/tp/docs/DeveloperGuide.md

    1. Delete the TAHub.json file

    2. Launch the app by double-clicking the jar file. <br>
       **Expected**: The app is launched successfully.
-A new valid TAHub.json file with sample data is created under /data.
-Sample students are listed in the left hand panel.
+The data file is created only after you run a command that triggers a save (for example, list, add, or any other valid command).
+After your first command, a new valid TAHub.json file with sample data will be created under /data, and sample students will appear in the left panel.

 2. Dealing with corrupted data file